Perfect Pea Salad

 This post may contain affiliate links.
 Please read my disclosure policy.

-Peas are one of our favorites and this creamy pasta salad with peas and bacon is just amazing.
+Peas are one of our favorite veggies, and this creamy pasta salad with peas and bacon is just as amazing as this classic version.

 Not a fan of peas?
 Try a similar dish made with broccoli instead.
 It has a lot of similar ingredients, plus raisins for extra sweetness.

-overhead: bowls of ingredients for pea salad recipe
+overhead: bowls of ingredients for old fashioned pea salad recipe

-I personally love to cook bacon in the oven!
-It’s less messy and frees up my focus to work on other things, like prepping the ingredients for this green pea salad.
-Using an air fryer is another quick way to cook bacon.
+I personally love to cook bacon in the oven.
+It’s less messy and frees up my focus to work on other things, like prepping the other ingredients.

 overhead: bowl of diced bacon, cheese, onion and peas